retro-31/docker-spark-cluster/README.md

 ## MTA Bus Analytics[Scala]

 This program takes the archived data from [MTA Bus Time](http://web.mta.info/developers/MTA-Bus-Time-historical-data.html) and makes some aggregations on it.
-The calculated results are persisted on Postgresql tables.
+The calculated results persist in Postgresql tables.

 Each persisted table corresponds to a particular aggregation: